arunvaidhyanathan/nextgen-workflow/flowable-wrapper-v2/OneCMS_Workflow.md

 ## Overview

-The OneCMS Clean Case Management Workflow (`oneCmsCleanCaseWorkflow`) is a comprehensive BPMN 2.0 process designed to handle case management from initial intake through investigation completion.
+The OneCMS Clean Case Management Workflow (`oneCmsCaseWorkflow`) is a comprehensive BPMN 2.0 process designed to handle case management from initial intake through investigation completion.
 The workflow implements a four-tier organizational structure with clear separation of responsibilities and sophisticated routing logic.

 ## Workflow Architecture